Skip to main content

 What are label templates?

-Label templates are a group of labels that can be attached to projects so that everyone consistently uses the same terms.
-This helps with organizing research and analysis.
+Label templates are a group of labels that can be attached to projects so that everyone consistently uses the same terms to categorize data.
+This helps organize research and analysis.

 How do I find existing label templates?